rdturnermtl/bbo_challenge_starter_kit/README.md

 ## Optimizer API

-Optimizer submissions should follow this template, for a suggest-observe interface, in `optimizer.py`:
+Optimizer submissions should follow this template, for a suggest-observe interface, in your `optimizer.py`:

 ```python
 from bayesmark.abstract_optimizer import AbstractOptimizer